 Bankruptcy law must balance two conflicting functions.
 First, bankruptcy provides debtors with a form of consumption insurance.
 Consumers benefit from being able to borrow so that they can smooth consumption over the life cycle, but their future incomes and expenses are uncertain.
 If income turns out to be particularly low and/or expenses particularly high when the loans come due, then repaying could harm debtors and their families by drastically reducing their consumption.
 Discharging debt in bankruptcy increases debtors' consumption when it is low and therefore allows them to smooth consumption over states of nature as well as over time.
-Debtors pay a "premium" in the form of higher interest rates for this implicit consumption insurance, because the insurance raises the risk of default.
+Debtors pay a "premium" for this implicit consumption insurance in the form of higher interest rates, because the insurance raises the risk of default.

 The objective of providing consumption insurance has grown in importance over time, as evidenced by the expansion in most countries' government-provided social safety nets.
-Having a bankruptcy procedure that discharges debt when debtors' ability-to-pay is low increases the overall level of consumption insurance by forcing lenders to provide some insurance privately.
-It also forces lenders to bear part of the cost of providing the social safety net (Posner, 1995).
-But bankruptcy may not be needed in countries where the government-provided social safety net is generous.
+Having a bankruptcy procedure that discharges debt when debtors' abilityto-pay is low increases the overall level of consumption insurance by forcing lenders to provide some insurance privately (Posner, 1995).
+Bankruptcy-provided consumption insurance may not be needed if the government itself provides a generous social safety net.
+But having it forces lenders to bear part of the cost of consumption insurance and prevents credit markets from undermining the social safety net.